The pandemic continues to cause unprecedented disruption across industries worldwide.

 Human blood is a source of medicinal products that assists in the prevention and treatment of life-threatening diseases.
 Rising concerns about the transmission of blood-borne viruses through plasma-derived medicinal products represent one of the significant factors influencing the need for viral inactivation around the world.
 Several procedures for viral inactivation are nowadays used to assure the safety of blood plasma-derived protein solutions.
 Moreover, governing agencies of numerous countries are introducing stringent regulatory standards at an early stage in the development of biotherapeutic products.
 These standards are escalating the demand for viral inactivation to ensure the quality, safety, and efficacy of these products, thereby reducing the risk of cross-contamination.
 Apart from this, improved viral inactivation technologies and products are being employed in the food and beverage (F&B) industry to help control the transmission of enteric viruses and assure the safety of products.
 This, in confluence with the development of new physical methods like supercritical fluids, gas plasma, and pulsed electric fields, is anticipated to increase the reliability, convenience, and suitability of viral inactivation, thereby driving the market.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global viral inactivation market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, product, application and end use.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global viral inactivation market, along with forecasts at the global, regional and country level from 2021-2026.
+Our report has categorized the market based on product, application and end use.

 Breakup by Product: